Complexity of a linearized augmented Lagrangian method for nonconvex minimization with nonlinear equality constraints: Conclusions

 In this paper, we have proposed a linearized augmented Lagrangian method for solving (locally) smooth optimization problems with nonlinear equality constraints.
-In this method we have linearized the functional constraints within the augmented Lagrangian function and added a regularization term.
-By dynamically generating the regularization (proximal) parameter, we have proved global asymptotic convergence, convergence rate to an $\epsilon$ first-order optimal solution and improved convergence rates under the KŁ condition.
-Moreover, we have numerically shown that the proposed algorithm is efficient, comparing it with two known algorithms, SCP and IPOPT.
+In this method we have linearized the objective and the functional constraints within the augmented Lagrangian function and added a regularization term.
+By dynamically generating the regularization (proximal) parameter, we have proved global asymptotic convergence and convergence rate to an $\epsilon$-first-order solution.
+Moreover, we have numerically shown that the proposed algorithm is efficient, comparing it with several known algorithms and solvers, such as SCP, IPOPT and Algencan.